 How to get here:

 Placencia is an isthmus just off the mainland in Southern Belize.
 There are direct flights to Belize City (Delta from LA; American Airlines from LA and Miami; United from Newark), but to get to the resort you will need to take a puddle hopper flight, duration approx. 30 minutes, or you will need to rent a car and drive 3-4 hours.

 The puddle hopper is quite nice as you get an aerial tour of the area.
 The drive is equally as scenic as one winds their way through the Maya Mountains.
-If opting to take the hop, you can contact Lizbeth to arrange your domestic flight through the local airlines.
-The cost of a round trip ticket will be $265 USD (if you have your flight booked by the resort).
-If you prefer a ride to the resort, you can ask Lizbeth about the Muy Ono Explorer.
-This option will allow you to have the resort van pick you up in Belize City and drive you to the resort for $75 USD one way or $150 USD roundtrip.
+If opting to take the hop, you can save 20% on Maya Air flights by booking with them directly and using the discount code below.
+If you prefer a ride to the resort, you can ask Layla about booking the resort van to come pick you up in Belize City and drive you to the resort.